This article was updated on September 6, 2018.

 Although vacations are commonly associated with summer, there are plenty of opportunities for employees to take time off.
 So HR teams should develop communication plans to inform employees of their vacation policy and encourage them to take vacation no matter what time of year it is.

 After all, time off is good for employees and organizations.
-According to a Harvard Business Review article, employees who take vacation are 6.5 percent more likely to get a promotion or a raise and are 31 percent more productive at work.
+According to Harvard Business Review, employees who take vacation are 6.5 percent more likely to get a promotion or a raise and are 31 percent more productive at work.
 Still, people aren't taking vacation like they could be.
 Project: Time Off reports more than half of U.S. employees did not take all of their vacation in 2015, totaling $61.4 billion in forfeited benefits.
 And, nearly 80 percent of employees reported that if they had more support from their supervisor, they would likely take more time off, according to data findings from Project: Time Off.

 Even if your business has a vacation policy that encourages employees to use it, employees may still report receiving mixed messages about time off from their managers.
 But it is possible employees are misinterpreting these messages — after all, 31 percent of employees said they put pressure on themselves to not take vacation.
 If everyone wants to take vacation at the same time in August, some requests will be rejected, sure, but most organizations will continue to operate.
 With the right communications plan and a proactive approach, HR leaders can address these issues and encourage employees to take all or most of their vacation time, which benefits both parties.